miftah1299/tech-store/README.md

 ## Deployment

 The application is deployed on Surge.
-You can view it at [cheerful-toothpaste.surge.sh](http://cheerful-toothpaste.surge.sh).
+You can view it at [Tech Store](https://shopping-cart-website.surge.sh/).

 ## Technologies Used